 In their third-annual medical mission in the Caribbean nation, about 35 students helped patients with issues both minor and major — everything from common viral infections to severe dehydration.

 Although this was her third time in the clinic, it was still a new experience for Minal Patel ’17 PA, ’18 DMSc.
 On her first two trips, she was a master’s degree student just beginning to learn how to practice medicine.
 This year, she is a fully licensed PA and a doctoral fellow earning her medical science degree at Lynchburg.
 This allowed her to teach as well as continue learning.

 “It was only two short years ago that I was in the same shoes as the current first-year PA students,” she said.
-“The opportunity to precept them showed me how much personal and professional growth I have undergone over these past few years in the Lynchburg College PA program.”
+“The opportunity to precept them showed me how much personal and professional growth I have undergone over these past few years in the University of Lynchburg PA program.”

 Patel was one of seven PA students to attend the 2018 clinic in the Dominican Republic while in the Doctor of Medical Science program.
 The new degree program equips PAs to take more leadership roles in medicine.
 The trip to the Dominican Republic was one important part of that transition.